William C Mobley, Ph.D.

 Application of the PPCP for Developing Student Problem-Solving Skills in a Pharmaceutical Science Course

 National / Invited.
-Seminar.
-Webinar
+[Seminar].
+American Association of Colleges of Pharmacy, Webinar

 Appreciating and Addressing the Many Facets of a Pharmacy Course

-/ Invited.
-Seminar.
-UF College of Pharmacy
+Invited.
+[Seminar].
+PharmTalks – UF College of Pharmacy, UF College of Pharmacy

 Leveraging Pharmaceutical Science Mindsets to Enhance the Professional Identity of Pharmacy Faculty and Students